Full-Stack Development for Community Platform Startup

 About This Project

 Worked as a founding engineer on a community-focused startup helping clubs manage memberships, collect dues, and grow sustainably.
-After onboarding, I became the primary engineer across several core product areas, contributing to frontend architecture, Next.js API work, Supabase-backed data flows, subscriptions, UX improvements, and product redesign efforts.
-I also led a large product audit and redesign initiative to make onboarding, membership selection, and club-facing flows clearer and more aligned with the product's mission.
+After onboarding, I became the primary engineer across several core areas of the platform, contributing across frontend architecture, Next.js APIs, subscriptions/payments, email systems, technical support, UX improvements, and product redesign efforts.
+I also led a large product audit and redesign initiative focused on improving onboarding, membership selection, and overall usability, while helping launch new growth-oriented features like Club Campaigns.

 Role